SalvatoreRa/ML-news-of-the-week/README.md

 * **News:** the most important news related to companies, institutions, and much more
 * **Resources:** released resources for artificial intelligence and machine learning
-* **Perspectives:** a collection of deep and informative articles about open questions in artificial intelligence
+* **Perspectives:** a collection of deep and informative articles about open questions in artificial intelligence and a meme for starting well the week.

 ## Suggestions and corrections